 The Host Agreement between the Republic of Italy and the ICGEB relating to the activities of the Centre and its seat in Italy, signed in Rome on 21 June 2021, has entered into force.

-“The signing of this agreement,” the Deputy Minister has said, “confirms both Italy’s and the Centre’s desire to provide a concrete contribution to sustainable global development through advanced experimental research.
+In June 2021, “The signing of this agreement,” the Deputy Minister stated, “confirms both Italy’s and the Centre’s desire to provide a concrete contribution to sustainable global development through advanced experimental research.
 We strongly believe in the solutions with which modern biotechnology can come up to solve the problems of our planet and its inhabitants, and the contribution provided by the ICGEB in the fight against Covid-19 has been tangible proof of this.”

 “We are very pleased with the presence of such a prestigious scientific institution in our country, in the beautiful city of Trieste, whose scientific-technological hub is proving to be increasingly dynamic and attracting excellence from around the world.
 We will continue to strive to enhance national scientific research capabilities and to further internationalise this sector, which is fundamental for the future of mankind,” the Deputy Minister concluded.

 Dr. Lawrence Banks extended his thanks to the Government and the people of Italy for their commitment and support of ICGEB over more than 30 years.
 “Italy is indeed a global leader in the endeavour to promote diplomacy, development, and peace across the world through science, and I truly believe that ICGEB is a major instrument for achieving this.”

 “With our Headquarters located within the Trieste AREA Science Park, and firmly established within the Trieste Science System, where our collaborations have blossomed over the years, cementing our premises through this agreement is an extremely important development.”

 The Entry into force of the Host Agreement was announced in the Official Gazzette of the Republic of Italy on 16 June 2022.